gbibeaul/blog-perso/content/mern-on-vercel.md

 AUTH_ZERO_CLIENT_ID
 ```

-Luckilly, Vercel offers a way to set environment variables and protect them nicely.
-As always, treat all your environment variables with care and avoid having them commited in source code.
+Luckily, Vercel offers a way to set environment variables and protect them nicely.
+As always, treat all your environment variables with care and avoid having them committed in source code.
 Instead we can use the Vercel CLI command to have them directly passed to our hosted application:

 ```bash
 vercel secrets add [secret-name] [secret-value]